arcsysu/arcsysu/_pages/en/home.md

 </div>

 <i>arcSYSu</i> is proudly part of the Interdisciplinary Research Center (<i>xRC</i>), directed by Prof. <a href="https://cse.sysu.edu.cn/teacher/LuYutong">Yutong Lu</a> and Prof. <a href="https://cse.sysu.edu.cn/teacher/XiaoNong">Nong Xiao</a>.
-We collaborate closely with other exceptional teams within the center, working across a broad spectrum of areas in HPC+AI design and applications.
+We work closely with other exceptional teams within the center on a broad spectrum of areas in HPC+AI design and applications.

-Our work is supported by prestigious programs, including the National Key R&D Program, the National Science Foundation of China, as well as collaborative partnerships with industry leaders like Tencent®, Huawei®, and Phytium®.
+Our research is supported by prestigious programs, including the National Key R&D Program, the National Science Foundation of China, as well as collaborative partnerships with industry leaders like Tencent®, Huawei® and Phytium®.

 <b>We are always looking for passionate new PhD/MS graduates, Postdocs, Undergraduate RAs and Interns to join the team!</b> (For more details, please check our &#8599; [FAQs](https://xianweiz.github.io/notes/hire_QAs.txt)).